IBM/aspera-cli/docs/README.erb.md

 - `once_only` keep track of last date it was called, so next call will get only new events
 - `query` filter (on API call)
-- `notify` send an email as specified by template, this could be places in a file with the `@file` modifier.
+- `notify` send an email as specified by template; this can be placed in a file with the `@file` modifier.

 > [!NOTE]
 > This must not be executed in less than 5 minutes because the analytics interface accepts only a period of time between 5 minutes and 6 months.